LilSuperUser/Ceres/README.md

 - **Multi-format Export** — Export to JSON, JSON Lines, or CSV
 - **Database Statistics** — Monitor indexed datasets and portals

+## Cost-Effectiveness

+API costs, based on the Gemini embedding model, are almost negligible, making the solution extremely efficient even for personal projects or those with limited budgets.

+For a catalog of 50,000 datasets, the initial cost is a few dollars, while monthly maintenance is around a few cents.

 ## Tech Stack

 | Component | Technology |